-In addition to responding to inquiries of the president with respect to the Company's business activities, the senior executive advisor also engages in external activities that benefit the Company and society.
+- The above "Date of retirement from position such as president" indicates the date of retirement as Representative Director and President of the Company. - In addition to responding to inquiries of the president with respect to the Company's business activities, the special advisor and Senior Executive Adviser also engage in external activities that benefit the Company and society.

-The Company deems that there are no problems with respect to governance given that the senior executive advisor is not involved in managerial decision-making.
+The Company deems that there are no problems with respect to governance given that they are not involved in managerial decision-making.